wntrblm/Sol/user_guide/docs/index.md

 ### Can Sol output audio on its CV outputs?

 Not with the default CircuitPython-based firmware.
-CircuitPython is designed to be approachable and easy to use, but it comes at the cost of not being as fast as firmware written in C. If you're feeling super brave, Sol is completely open source so you could write your own firmware in C and do whatever you'd like.
+CircuitPython is designed to be approachable and easy to use, but it comes at the cost of not being as fast as firmware written in C/c++.
+If you're feeling super brave, Sol is completely open source so you could write your own firmware in C/C++ and do whatever you'd like.
+Sol's hardware is very similar to the [Adafruit Feather M4 Express](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51), so you should be able to use resources for that as a starting point.
 The hardware uses a DAC that can do 1MSPS, so in theory it could output at audio rate.

 ## Open source hardware & software